-Justin is currently an M.D. candidate at the Stanford University School of Medicine.
+Justin is currently an M.D./M.S. candidate at the Stanford University School of Medicine.
 He graduated from the University of Chicago with a S.B. in Biological Chemistry and an A.B. in Comparative Human Development (specialization: Medical Anthropology).
-His research interests include health disparities in dermatology and the use of informatics to characterize various skin diseases.
-When not working, Justin enjoys backpacking with his partner, doing crossword puzzles and napping in the sunshine on the Oval.
+His research interests include minority health disparities, diversity and inclusion, and the use of emerging technologies such as machine learning in dermatology.
+Outside of school, he co-founded the Medical Student Pride Alliance, which seeks to build a national advocacy and research forum for LGBTQ+ health issues.
+When not working, Justin enjoys backpacking with his partner, doing crossword puzzles, and napping in the sunshine on the Oval.

 GUN HO LEE